Work Is Scalar Or Vector

 where θ is the angle between the force vector and the displacement vector.
 This formula is crucial because it explicitly shows how work is calculated.

 Notice the presence of 'cosθ'.
-This term is crucial.
+Because of that, this term is crucial.
 It represents the scalar product (also known as the dot product) of the force and displacement vectors.
-The dot product of two vectors always results in a scalar quantity.
-The dot product effectively projects the force onto the direction of the displacement.
+On the flip side, the dot product of two vectors always results in a scalar quantity.
+In real terms, the dot product effectively projects the force onto the direction of the displacement.
 Only the component of the force that acts in the direction of the displacement contributes to the work done.

 Let's break down why this formula highlights work's scalar nature: